0

 However, this is still a controversial point.
 Other studies suggest that while saturated fatty acids do indeed increase levels of LDL cholesterol, they do the same to HDL levels.
 Hence the proportion of LDL cholesterol stays the same and it’s therefore possible that these fatty acids carry no risk to health (8).

 What’s more, it seems that the increase in LDL (low-density lipoproteins) promoted by saturated fatty applies only to those with a large particle size, which are not associated with an elevated risk of cardiovascular disease.
-Thus, far from being unhealthy, dark chocolate - rich in saturated fatty acids - is actually good for cardiovascular health (9)!
+Thus, far from being unhealthy, dark chocolate - rich in saturated fatty acids - is good for cardiovascular health (9)!

 That’s not to say, however, that you should feel free to eat as much saturated fat as you like.
 Foods high in saturated fat are more calorific and may promote weight gain, which is indeed a risk factor for cardiovascular disease, hence the importance of maintaining a good balance in your consumption of fats.
 After all, we know that Mediterranean and Asian diets offer proven health benefits.